3dylson/PeerBox/README.md

 ## Setup

-If you have no idea what is JGroups, check this [_link_](http://www.jgroups.org/index.html).
+If you have no idea what JGroups is, check this [_link_](http://www.jgroups.org/index.html).

 ### Prerequesites